leonardo-toffalini/viscous/report/moving_densities.typ

 In numerical methods for partial differential equations theory this method is often called a five point stencil finite difference method.

-In a more mathematical sense, what this method does is it approximates the Laplacian $Delta u$ with two second order finite difference schemes, formally
+In a more formal sense, what this method does is it approximates the Laplacian
+$Delta u$ with two second order finite difference schemes, formally
 $
   (Delta_h rho_h)_(i, j) = (rho_(i+1, j) + rho_(i-1, j) + rho_(i, j+1) + rho_(i, j-1) - 4rho_(i,j))/(h^2),
 $